 Sales of substantial amounts of our common stock in the public market after our IPO, or the perception that these sales may occur, could materially and adversely affect the price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
-Those shares of common stock sold in our IPO will be freely tradable, without restriction, in the public market, except for any shares sold to our affiliates.
+Those shares of common stock sold in our IPO will be freely tradable, without restriction, in the public market, except for any shares sold to our affiliates

 After the date of the IPO, when 4,212,500 shares of common stock became publicly tradable, approximately 13,105,075 additional shares of common stock subject to "lock-up" agreements entered into in connection with the IPO, are or will become eligible to be sold in the public market by existing stockholders by May 13, 2023 as a result of Rule 144 of the Securities Act, subject to volume and other limitations imposed under the federal securities laws.
 Furthermore, additional shares of our common stock may be publicly tradable as a result of exercises of stock options and restricted stock units (RSUs) under the 2015 Equity Incentive Plan.
-Sales of substantial amounts of our common stock and could materially impair our ability to raise capital through offerings of our common stock.
+Sales of substantial amounts of our common stock in the public market after the completion of the IPO, or the perception that such sales could occur, could adversely affect the market price of our common stock and could materially impair our ability to raise capital through offerings of our common stock.